Artist seeks fame and fortune by drawing funny!

 Lin is the creator of the webcomic/geek travel blog Have Geek Will Travel, the webcomic Scared Silly and is co-creator of the self-published comic book series Bushi Tales, with Pencil Neck Studios partner Dave Beaty.
 He has been an artist and screen printer in the t-shirt industry for over 35 years and designed monuments for five years as a graphic artist.
 He has also contributed his talents to the following comics, novels and card sets:

-- Sketch cards for The Empire Strikes Back 3-D , Star Wars Galaxy 6 and Galaxy 7, Star Wars Galactic Files, Star Wars Chrome Perspectives, Star Wars Masterworks, Star Wars Rebels, 501st Star Wars Celebration VI, Mars Attacks, Deadworld, DC Women of Legend, Carnival, Fantasy Z-Cards, The Art of Robert Aragon, SPACE, Carnival, MANOS: The Hands of Fate, Ultraman, and Transformers trading card series
+- Sketch cards for The Empire Strikes Back 3-D , Star Wars Galaxy 6 and Galaxy 7, Star Wars Galactic Files, Star Wars Chrome Perspectives, Star Wars Masterworks, Star Wars Rebels, 501st Star Wars Celebration VI, Mars Attacks, Deadworld, DC Women of Legend, Carnival, Fantasy Z-Cards, The Art of Robert Aragon, SPACE2, Carnival, MANOS: The Hands of Fate, Ultraman, and Transformers trading card series

 - Conquest Studio’s Stargodz comic book with Scott Clark, Dean Zachary and Dave Beaty

 - Mid-South Cartoonists’ Association’s comic book anthologies It Came From Beneath the Drawing Board and Overdrawn and Underwritten, and their Zine The Good, The Bad, And The Sketchy.

 - Comic Geek Speak’s CGS: The End comic book